 The Promotion Procedure and Criteria listed in Section 205.03 specify the degree requirements of Clayton State University for promotion to a certain rank or to receive tenure at rank.
 Candidates will document their qualifications for promotion and/or tenure in the categories of Superior Teaching, Outstanding Service, and Scholarly Activities and Professional Development in a portfolio submitted for review.
 An extensive but not exhaustive list of representative examples of activities within each category is provided in 205.03.3.
-Judgments concerning whether the evidence represents the quality of performance expected for the rank sought and/or tenure are made by the appropriate department chair/associate dean, the appropriate dean, the Provost, and the promotion and (when warranted) of the university.
+Judgments concerning whether the evidence represents the quality of performance expected for the rank sought and/or tenure are made by the appropriate department chair/associate dean, the appropriate dean, the Provost, and the promotion and tenure committees of the department (if applicable), of the college or school, and (when warranted) of the university.